Decoding Rajput Weddings: A Grand Celebration of Indian Heritage

 Nikasi, Baraat, Dhukav (The grand procession & warm welcome)

-A Rajput groom dons a Safa or a Pagdi before he leaves for the wedding Mandap with the baraatiHis sister-in-law applies Kajal on him from her eyes to mark the Nazar Utarna to ward off the evil eye, and it is often seen among Indians on any auspicious occasion.
-The groom’s sister-in-law (brother's wife) or the sisters tie golden threads to the mare's reigns, and he visits a temple for blessings before the Nikaasi.
+A Rajput groom dons a Safa or a Pagdi before he leaves for the wedding Mandap with the baraati.
+His sister-in-law applies Kajal on him from her eyes to mark the Nazar Utarna to ward off the evil eye, and it is often seen among Indians on any auspicious occasion.
+The groom’s sister-in-law (brother's wife) or the sisters tie golden threads to the mare's reins, and he visits a temple for blessings before the Nikaasi.

 The Baraat at a Rajput wedding is a showcase of grandeur.
-The groom wears a gold Achkan, a sherwani Jodhpuri Juttis, a traditional orange turban, a Kamarbandh, a pearl necklace, a sword and rides an elephant or a horse.
+The groom wears a gold achkan, a sherwani, Jodhpuri juttis, a traditional orange turban, a Kamarbandh, a pearl necklace, a sword and rides an elephant or a horse.
 All the other men in the family wear turbans, sherwanis and Achkans, too.
 The grand entourage then proceeds towards the wedding venue, singing and dancing.

 Finally, when the Baraat reaches the venue, the bride’s family members receive the Baraatis with a warm welcome.
-The groom hits a Toran (a particular decoration done at the entrance) with his sword, symbolising the warding off evil and accepting the welcome to his Sasural with God's grace.
-The bride’s mother then puts Tilak on the groom and performs Aarti.
+The groom hits a Toran (a particular decoration done at the entrance) with his sword, symbolising the warding off of evil and accepting the welcome to his Sasural with God's grace.
+The bride’s mother then puts the Tilak on the groom and performs Aarti.

 Rajput Wedding Rituals